KhaoulaSoussi/wumpus-world/README.md

   - [ ] test climb
   - [ ] test eaten
   - [ ] think of when the player dies after a fall (not having gold)
-  - [ ] remove potentially redundant rules: kill, has_arrows, etc.
 - [ ] hard part: design heuristics (where to move next based on current KB?)
+  - [ ] score (risk + cost) for each applicable cell
+  - [ ] score only neighbors or all explorable cells?
+  - [ ] define explorable rooms if necessary
+  - [ ] define heuristic for each sensor: given each sensor, what to do (4 rules)
+  - [ ] if we score all explorable cells, we need to think about the path to be taken (it should be safe and ideally efficient)
+  - [ ]
-- [ ] build a few more worlds
+- [ ] build a couple more worlds
 - [ ] test, debug
 - [ ] screenshots of queries, code comments
 - [ ] *what else?*